- Equal Rights

 Adults may work an unlimited number of hours per day and per week, as the law sets no limits.

-The employer has the legal right to set the schedule of hours to be worked and the employee does not have the right to refuse to work unless otherwise negotiated in a collectively bargained agreement.
+Your employer has the legal right to set the schedule of hours to be worked and you do not have the right to refuse to work unless otherwise negotiated in a collectively bargained agreement.

 "Regular rate" includes all remunerations paid to or on behalf of the employee such as commissions, nondiscretionary bonus, premium pay, and piecework incentives.

 "Regular Rate of Pay" is defined as the employee's rate of pay per hour.
-An employer may choose to pay employees on a salary, commission, piece rate or other basis, but for purposes of calculating overtime pay for an employee, the employee's wages must be converted into an hourly rate of pay.
-This can be accomplished by dividing the total hours an employee actually works in a pay period into the total regular wages the employee is paid in that pay period (regular wages would include hourly wages, commission, piece rate pay, bonuses, etc.)
+Your employer may choose to pay you on a salary, commission, piece rate or other basis, but for purposes of calculating your overtime pay, your wages must be converted into an hourly rate of pay.
+This can be accomplished by dividing the total hours you worked in a pay period into the total regular wages you are paid in that pay period (regular wages would include hourly wages, commission, piece rate pay, bonuses, etc.)

 Calculating Overtime Compensation - Example